mw10104587/gamim/README.md

-# Python Websockets Example: Chat
+# Gamim, an emotio chatroom

-This is a simple application that serves tasty WebSockets to your users with Flask, Flask-Sockets, Gevent, and Gunicorn.
+This is chatroom that uses Flask, Flask-Sockets, Gevent, and Gunicorn.

-Mmmm.

-emotion-chat

-GamIM research